Phạm Tuân: Interkosmos program

 Tuân reached the rank of lieutenant colonel in the VPAF before eventually training to be a research cosmonaut in the joint USSR-Vietnamese space program.
 Tuân was initially sent to the USSR to train as a radar engineer.
 There was a shortage of eligible Vietnamese pilots due to most of the applicants not passing the fitness tests, so Tuân was pressured into flight training.
 Due to this, Tuân was one of three Vietnamese pilots and engineers to be selected by the Soviet Union.
 On 1 April 1979, he was selected as a member of the sixth international crew for the Interkosmos program.
 His backup was Bùi Thanh Liêm.
 Tuân, along with Soviet cosmonaut Viktor Gorbatko, was launched from Baikonur Cosmodrome on 23 July 1980, on board the Soyuz 37 mission to the Salyut 6 space station.
 Tuân was informed only three days prior that he would be the main pilot of the Soyuz 37.

 Before the flight a joint Bulgarian – Soviet mission had been cancelled.
 Tuân was worried that his voyage would share the same fate.
-During his flight aboard the Soyuz 37, there were technical issues regarding the Soyuz 3's engine system.
+During his flight aboard the Soyuz 37, there were technical issues regarding the engine system.
 Tuân was commanded to shut down all systems and inform Command of the situation.
 After this, Command restored the engine to normal and the mission continued.